 FS1.
-FS1 is a multi-sport national network featuring over 830 live events during calendar year 2018, including NASCAR, college football, college basketball, UEFA Champions League, the Bundesliga and FIFA World Cup events, MLS, NHRA, USGA, The Westminster Kennel Club Dog Show, Jr. NBA World Championships and UFC, as well as regular season and post-season MLB games.
+FS1 is a multi-sport national network featuring over 830 live events during calendar year 2018, including NASCAR, college football, college basketball, UEFA Champions League, the Bundesliga and FIFA World Cup events, MLS, National Hot Rod Association, or NHRA, USGA, The Westminster Kennel Club Dog Show, Jr. NBA World Championships and Ultimate Fighting Championship, or UFC, as well as regular season and post-season MLB games.
 In addition to live events, FS1 also features original programming from FOX Sports Films and opinion shows such as Skip and Shannon: Undisputed, The Herd with Colin Cowherd, First Things First and Speak for Yourself with Cowherd and Whitlock.